luca-bassoricci/gitlab/doc/administration/geo/replication/multiple_servers.md

 NOTE:
 This documentation assumes the tracking database runs on only a single machine, rather than as a PostgreSQL cluster.
+To run the tracking database as a PostgreSQL cluster, see the [instructions to configure a Patroni cluster for the tracking database](../setup/database.md#migrating-a-single-tracking-database-node-to-patroni) after following the steps below.

 Configure the tracking database.